Adverse Fast ForWord Reviews

 As long-time providers of Fast ForWord, we are well past the point of worrying if this amazing software is effective.
 We have seen it change more lives than we could have reasonably expected.

 However, this is not a universally held view.
-Despite years of favorable Fast ForWord reviews and continuing success in 42 countries, the program has detractors.
+Despite years of favorable Fast ForWord reviews and continuing success in 42 countries, there is Fast ForWord controversy – the program has detractors.

 Answering The Negative Reviewers